EDUCBA

 Q5.
 Which is better, table variable or temp table?

 Answer: Table variables are better when dealing with a smaller amount of data, as not logging in the transaction log makes them faster.
-However, temp tables are accessible to multiple stored procedures and batches, and they can also be indexed and have constraints, which table variables cannot.
+Temp tables provide accessibility to multiple stored procedures and batches, and they also support indexing and constraints, unlike table variables.
 So the temp tables are better for larger, complex data.

 Recommended Articles